'Tis the Season: 2018 TMC Holiday Highlights

 October had us seeing pink, but November got very HAIRY!
 No Shave November is a month for the guys where participants give up their regular shaving habits to raise men’s cancer awareness.
 All participants took before and after photos and at the end of the month, we voted on the best beard!
 This year’s top beard was Sam Solano from our IT Department in Des Moines!

 We had a record number of participants this year, so TMC decided to donate $5 per hairy face to No-Shave.org to help aid cancer research, education and prevention.
 With 50 participants, we donated $250!

 The most popular tradition during the season of giving is the annual TMC Food Drive!
-Taking place just before Thanksgiving, this event allows for some friendly competition throughout the company, with eight teams competing to win daily challenges and bring in the most “most needed” items by local food banks and homeless shelters.
+Taking place just before Thanksgiving, this event allows for some friendly competition throughout the company.
+Eight teams compete to win daily challenges and bring in the most “most needed” items by local food banks and homeless shelters.

 At the end of the week, TMC collected 25,118 non-perishable food and wellness items!